Autocar India

 Ved JanveVed Janve

-41 views
+4K+ views

 Triumph launches Tiger 900 Alpine and Desert Editions from Rs 15.35 lakh

-1. Tiger 900 Alpine Edition is based on the GT Pro
+1. Tiger 900 Alpine Edition commands a premium of Rs 95,000 over the standard GT

-2. Tiger 900 Desert Edition is based on the off-road focused Rally Pro variant
+2. Tiger 900 Desert Edition is priced Rs 10,000 lower than the Rally Pro

-3. Both models feature unique paint-scheme
+3. Both models feature a unique paint scheme

 Triumph Tiger 900 special editions: What’s new?

-The Alpine Edition is the more road and touring-focused model of the two.
+The Alpine Edition is the more road- and touring-focused model of the two.

-Both motorcycles are based on the latest Tiger 900 platform and receive distinct styling themes along with a range of factory-fitted accessories.
-The Tiger 900 Alpine Edition is the more road and touring-focused model of the two.
-Based on the GT Pro, it features a Snowdonia White and Sapphire Black paint scheme with blue accents, touring-oriented detailing and an Akrapovič exhaust.
+Both motorcycles are based on the latest Tiger 900 platform and receive distinct styling themes, along with a range of factory-fitted accessories.
+The Tiger 900 Alpine Edition is the more road- and touring-focused model of the two.
+Based on the GT Pro, it features a Snowdonia White and Sapphire Black paint scheme with blue accents, touring-oriented detailing and an Akrapovic exhaust.

-Powering both motorcycles is Triumph’s 888cc liquid-cooled inline three-cylinder T-Plane engine producing 108hp at 9,500rpm and 90Nm at 6,850rpm.
+Powering both motorcycles is Triumph’s 888cc inline three-cylinder liquid-cooled T-Plane engine producing 108hp at 9,500rpm and 90Nm at 6,850rpm.
 The engine is paired with a six-speed gearbox and bi-directional quickshifter.

-Triumph launches Tiger 900 Alpine and Desert Editions from Rs 15.35 lakhTiger 900 Desert Edition
+Triumph launches Tiger 900 Alpine and Desert editions from Rs 15.35 lakhTiger 900 Desert Edition

 Triumph Speed Twin 1200 Cafe Racer Edition launched at Rs 17.99 lakh